SigmaX/SigmaEC/README.md

 Other evolutionary computation frameworks such as Sean Luke's [ECJ][3] achieve a great deal of extensibility and inversion of control, but SigmaEC takes it to an extreme.
-Components have access only to the dependencies they are 'wired to' in the configuration files.
+To encourage close adherence to the [Law of Demeter][5], components have access only to the dependencies they are 'wired to' in the configuration files.
 There is no concept of globally accessible state in SigmaEC algorithms; therefore components cannot create unexpected side effects in other parts of the program.
 This makes unit testing easier and reduces the potential for confusion on the part of the user.

 SigmaEC's notion of wiring together general components to create applications will be familiar to users of dependency injection frameworks such as [Spring][4].